m-31/qedeq/QedeqBuild/readme.txt

 Code Name:   gaffsie
 Version:     0.04.04
-Timestamp:   2011-06-13 11:03:12
+Timestamp:   2011-07-29 01:30:12
 Subversion:  qedeq_unstable_0_04_04_20110613110312

 This is an unstable development release of *Hilbert II*.
-Again this release is not fully tested, not all FIXMEs were solved, and the texts are still written in terribly, awfully, bad English - but you are welcome to change that ;-)
+Once again this release is not completely tested, not all FIXMEs were solved, and the texts are still written in terribly, awfully, bad English
+- but you are welcome to change that ;-)

 This release contains a program suite that can produce LaTeX files and UTF-8 text files out of QEDEQ XML files.
 The QEDEQ files can be checked for syntactic correctness.
-Also part of this suite is a semantical checker for some finite models of set theory.
+Part of this suite is also a semantical checker for some finite models of set theory.
 So you can check which formula is valid in which model.
-Newly integrated is a proof checker that can verify the integrity of simple formal proofs.
+Integrated is a proof checker that can verify the integrity of very simple formal proofs.

-Samples and a script with the beginning of axiomatic set theory are included.
+A script with the beginning of axiomatic set theory is included.
 See "doc/math/qedeq_set_theory_v1.pdf" for the script.
 The logical background of this project is described in "doc/math/qedeq_logic_v1.pdf".
 Both documents were generated with the current program suite.
 All formulas of axioms, definitions and propositions are written in a formal language.

-Included are also samples showing the error handling for incorrect QEDEQ files.
-Beside the XSD verification there are some semantic
-checks: "are all defined labels different" and "are all formulas well formed"?

-A beginning of a fully formal development can be found in "doc/math/qedeq_formal_logic_v1_en.pdf".
+A fully formal mathematical development can be found in "doc/math/qedeq_formal_logic_v1_en.pdf".
 It contains all necessary axioms and inference rules for predicate calculus.
-Here you find some logical propositions and their formal proofs.
+Here you find logical propositions and their formal proofs.
 A first meta rule - conditional proof - is also introduced and can also be checked with the proof checker.
+This document will be further extended.

 See "sample/qedeq_sample3.xml" for some other proof samples.
-See "doc/project/qedeq_logic_language_en.pdf" for more details of the formal language. "set_theory_v1" contains some informal proofs that are close to
+See "doc/project/qedeq_logic_language_en.pdf" for more details of the formal language.
+Included are also samples showing the error handling for incorrect QEDEQ files.
+Beside the XSD verification there are some semantic checks: "are all defined labels different" and "are all formulas well formed"?

 So one question remains: why is this a "gaffsie" release and not a "misabel"?
-We can write down simple formal proofs and check them!
+We can write down formal proofs and check them!
 Yes that is true, but we still can only write very simple formal proofs; and although the proof checkers were tested there are still some JUnit tests to write and the documentation of the formal